 The law establishes a funding mechanism that complements a general fund appropriation to adequately support the Program administered by MDE.
 This funding strategy enabled MDE to restore the Program's workforce to historical levels necessary to effectively serve the public.
-This strategy also enhances MDE's resource management and conservation capabilities and strengthens existing levels of constituent service, ensuring a more efficient and effective application review process for the regulated community.
+This strategy also enhances MDE's resource management, conservation capabilities, and strengthens existing levels of constituent service, ensuring a more efficient and effective application review process for the regulated community.
 When the original law was enacted in 2008, it was estimated that the revenue generated by the application fees would fund 34 positions.
-With support from the Board, 34 positions were created and filled, and the employees are now serving the regulated community.